wimsio/coxygenrpad/README.md

-Welcome to rapid Plutus Application Development (rPAD)- Pheidippides
+# Welcome to rapid Plutus Application Development (rPAD)- Pheidippides

+## Please Note!
+The correct website running is [rPAD- Pheidippides](https://coxygenrpad.xyz/) These did not register: https://coxygenrpad.co and https://project-site.co.

 This repository will be source code.
 For examples, docs and templates use the links below